SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-json-formatted-logs.md

 * | json auto keys "<key1>", "<key2>" as <field1>, <field2>
 ```

 Use the **refonly** option to extract only the referenced keys.
-If you don't use this option, **json auto** will also extract all other JSON fields in the message.
+If you do not use this option, **json auto** will also extract all other JSON fields in the message.

 Example: